Seed Exchange

 The mission of the Montauk Library Seed Exchange is to provide an opportunity to learn about and experience the joy of gardening through education and seed sharing with and within the Montauk community.

 Need seeds for your garden or looking to try something new for little expense?
 Come into the Montauk Library and browse our seed collection.
 Patrons may take up to five seed packets per card holder.
 Just select your seeds, sign them out, plant and enjoy!
-They are free; we only ask you to bring back some seeds from you most healthy plants to keep the Seed Exchange thriving.
+They are free; we only ask you to bring back some seeds from your most healthy plants or from your seed collection to keep the Seed Exchange thriving.

 If you borrowed seeds from the Montauk Seed Exchange, show us how your garden is growing!